Chart Color Schemes

 Cultural Diversity

-Bundaberg's cultural diversity was found to be above average, with 22.0% of its population born overseas and 14.5% speaking a language other than English at home.
-Christianity was the main religion in Bundaberg, comprising 45.7% of people.
-However, Buddhism showed significant overrepresentation at 2.5%, compared to 1.1% across Rest of Qld.
+Bundaberg's cultural diversity was above average, with 22.0% of its population born overseas and 14.5% speaking a language other than English at home.
+Christianity was the predominant religion in Bundaberg, accounting for 45.7% of people.
+Notably, Buddhism had a higher representation in Bundaberg at 2.5%, compared to 1.1% across Rest of Qld.

 Frequently Asked Questions - Diversity